lemonase/lemonase.github.io/content/posts/i-bought-a-new-laptop.md

 ## What I don't like

-- The price: this laptop cost $1000 buckaroos and the specs are lacking to say the least.
+- The price: this laptop costs $1000 buckaroos and the specs are lacking to say the least.
 - Learning new keyboard shortcuts (default CMD/Option key behavior is strange)
 - Window management still lacking (no keyboard shortcuts for windows snapping by default)
 - Supporting Apple - a trillion dollar corporation that is the epitome of proprietary software/hardware